-Also, by the isometric property, it has the same objective value as the SDP.
-This proves the other direction.
+Also, by the isometric property of $U$, this noncommutative solution has the same objective value in \eqref{eq:nmaxcut-ideas} as the vectors in \eqref{eq:maxcut-sdp-ideas}.

-In \cite{generalizedchsh}, a variant of the anticommutation relation, $X^*Y = - Y^*X$, was used to construct optimal noncommutative solutions to Unique-Games instances with a small number of questions.
-We refer to this relationship as \emph{$\ast$-anticommutation}.
-This reduces to usual anticommutation when the operators $X$ and $Y$ are Hermitian.

-In our work, for all integers $k$ and $N$ we need to construct $N$ order-$k$ unitaries $\sigma_1,\ldots,\sigma_N$ such that they pairwise satisfy the $\ast$-anticommutation relation $\sigma_i^* \sigma_j = -\sigma_j^*\sigma_i$ for all $i\neq j$.
-We call these the \emph{generalised Weyl-Brauer operators} and denote the group they generate by $\gwb_N^k$.
-The Weyl-Brauer operators are the case of $\gwb_N^2$.
-The existence of operators $\gwb_2^k$ was proved in \cite{generalizedchsh}.
-Using representation theory of finite groups we prove the following theorem in Section \ref{sec:construct-gwb}. \begin{theorem} Generalised Weyl-Brauer operators exist for every $k$ and $N$.
-Moreover these operators can be represented on a Hilbert space of dimension $2^{O(kN)}$. \end{theorem} When $\sigma_1,\ldots,\sigma_N$ are generalised Weyl-Brauer operators, the vector-to-unitary construction $U_{\vec{x}} \coloneqq x_1 \sigma_1 + \cdots + x_N \sigma_N$ is again a unitary operator.
-The mapping is also isometric.
-However, even though the generalized Weyl-Brauer operators $\sigma_i$ themselves are order-$k$ unitaries, their linear combinations are not necessarily order-$k$, except when $k=2$.

-If the vector-to-unitary construction with generalised Weyl-Brauer operators of order $k$ were to produce order-$k$ unitaries, it would yield an efficient algorithm for solving $\ncut{k}$ problems exactly, using the same proof as Tsirelson's theorem.
-Nevertheless, we show, using an algebraic approach, that the result of the vector-to-unitary construction using generalised Weyl-Brauer operators behaves almost like an order-$k$ unitary operator: \begin{theorem}[Algebraic rounding, informal] The vector-to-unitary construction produces unitaries that are close, in a weak sense, to being order-$k$. \end{theorem} This is made formal and proved in Section~\ref{sec:construct-gwb}.
-Relying on this theorem, we construct approximate solutions to $\nlin{2}{k}$ in Section \ref{sec:efficient-algorithm}.
+We can now discuss at a high level the proof idea of Theorem \ref{thm:main-motivation} for noncommutative $\cut{3}$ \eqref{eq:ncmax3cut-in-intro}.
+Similar to $\maxcut$, we first need to come up with a natural SDP relaxation.
+This part is easy.
+The following simple modification of \eqref{eq:maxcut-sdp-ideas} is the canonical SDP relaxation for classical $\cut{3}$ used in all the previous work \cite{frieze,klerk,goemansmax3cut}